0x77dev/workstation/README.md

 ## Installation

-TODO: Bootstrap the system using the following command:
+Bootstrap the system using the following command:

 ```bash
 yadm clone --bootstrap $REPO_URL